What are Bunions?

 Changing shoes can help significantly decrease your pain and help you manage your bunion pain.
 You want shoes with a wide toe box, and there should be space between the tip of your longest toe and the end of the shoe.
 You do not want to feel any squeezing or pressing on any part of your foot.
 Avoid shoes that are pointed or crowd the toe as well as high heels.
 High heels put pressure on the front of your foot and can cause excess stress to this region.
 Other treatment options include ice, adding padding to the area, OTC pain medicine, and occasionally surgery is needed.

-To learn more about foot and ankle symptoms that you should be aware of, watch this VIDEO on “5 Foot and Ankle Symptoms that You Should Not Ignore.”
+To learn more about foot and ankle symptoms that you should be aware of, please read “5 Foot and Ankle Symptoms that You Should Not Ignore.”
+Related articles: Bunion Pain and Bunions.

 What Do I Do if I Have a Bunion?

-To schedule, an appointment in our offices or with telemedicine, call JOI-2000, schedule online, or click the link below.
+To schedule, an appointment in our offices or with telemedicine, call 904-JOI-2000, schedule online, or click the link below.